 - Sweet foods and beverages

 - Foods and beverages that are highly acidic

 Sensitive teeth are usually the result of worn tooth enamel or exposed tooth roots.
 The enamel is the outer layer of the tooth that protects it.
 Sometimes, however, tooth discomfort can be caused by :

 - Regularly consuming highly acidic foods and beverages

 - Tooth decay, broken teeth, chipped teeth, and worn-down fillings

 - Recent dental work

-First, you should determine whether the pain is truly due to tooth sensitivity, or something else entirely.
+First, you should determine whether the pain is truly due to tooth sensitivity or something else entirely.
 A trip to the dentist will let you know for sure.
-If tooth sensitivity is ultimately the problem, there are plenty of things you can do to help reduce and manage it.
+If tooth sensitivity is ultimately the problem, you can do plenty of things to help reduce and manage it.
 Here are a few helpful ways to minimize your tooth sensitivity by making these changes:

 If you’ve changed your habits but are still experiencing tooth sensitivity and discomfort, please let us know.
 You can call Jr Dental at (904) 786-5850 or request an appointment online.